 In the last ten years or so customers have changed how they behave in five primary ways (read more in the New Manifesto for Sales).

-The overall value of your customer portfolio is essentially divided from two key factors.
+The overall value of your customer portfolio is essentially derived from two key factors.
 One: Net Promoter Score ( compared to alternatives available to the customer).
 And, Two: the customer lifetime value of your various customer groups.

 You can learn more about the customer centric approach to business in this post.
 Be sure to sign up for my newsletter and receive the ultimate Guide to the Customer Centric approach to Business.